Belgian F-16 crew ejects, one dangles on power line until saved | DW | 19.09.2019

 Emergency workers freed the dangling pilot after shutting down power near the town of Pluvigner in the Morbihan area of France's Brittany region, regional administrators said, adding "they were both located and are alive."

-The house clipped lost a portion of its roof and façade before the fighter jet plunged, setting a field on fire.
+The house the plane hit lost a portion of its roof and facade before the fighter jet plunged to ground and set a field on fire.
 Surrounding homes were evacuated.

 'Training flight'